The-Goofy-Man/ACS-Generator/README.md

 ---

-This is released under he CC-BY-SA license, more info [here](https://scp-wiki.wikidot.com/licensing-guide)
+This is released under the CC-BY-SA license, more info [here](https://scp-wiki.wikidot.com/licensing-guide)

 Based on the ACS proposed [here](https://scp-wiki.wikidot.com/anomaly-classification-system-guide)